-Individual study: Grazing management of calcareous grasslands and implications for conservation of beetle communities, Salisbury Plain, Wiltshire, England
+Grazing management of calcareous grasslands and its implications for the conservation of beetle communities

 In the UK and eslewhere in Europe, grazing of livestock is frequently used in the management of grasslands.
 The study summarised assessed the effect of different grazing regimes on clacareous grassland on beetle guild species composition in association with changes in plant community structure.

 Study site: The study was conducted at the Salisbury Plain Training Area (SPTA), a military training ground in Wiltshire, southern England.
 Grazing was reintroduced after an abscence of 50 years (2,990 ha) to reduce sward height and control scrub invasion.
 Cattle and sheep were grazed at high densities for short periods (10-14 days) in temporary pens (up to 8.2 ha) on a two year rotation.